 If you live near Philadelphia, winter has a way of sneaking inside on your boots.
-Road salt and gritty slush collect at the front door, on stairs, and along hallway runners, then dry into a chalky white crust that can permanently damage carpet fibers if not treated quickly.
-Those stains can look ‘gone’ when wet, then reappear as the moisture evaporates and leaves salt behind.
+Road salt and gritty slush collect at the front door, on stairs, and along hallway runners — then dry into a chalky white crust that can permanently damage carpet fibers if not treated quickly.
+Those stains can look gone when wet, then reappear as the moisture evaporates and deposits salt back into the pile.

 Need help now?
-Call ABCS Carpet Cleaning at (267) 446-9886 for same-day salt stain removal in Philadelphia and surrounding areas.
+Call ABCS Carpet Cleaning at (267) 446-9886 for same-day salt Spot removal in Philadelphia and surrounding areas.

 Start by thinking like you’re saving the carpet, not scrubbing a countertop.
-Wet slush spreads easily, and too much water can push salt into the pad.
-Blot first, then let the area dry enough that you can remove the crystals before you wet it again.
+Wet slush spreads easily, and too much water can push salt deep into the pad, where it’s much harder to remove.
+The goal in the first few minutes is to remove moisture — not to clean.

 Grab these basics: